ro-msg-angular-training/resources/README.md

 **Goal:** Use NgRx for state management.

-**Note:** Communicate with your mentor about this step, do no get stuck and try to do everthing by yourself.
+**Note:** Communicate with your mentor about this step, do no get stuck and try to do everything by yourself.

 #### Required: